CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Introduction

 \section{Introduction}

-Machine learning and graph-based methods are now widely used in cybersecurity for tasks such as lateral movement detection, anomaly discovery, and zero-day threat detection \cite{zdt_flow, zdt_metric, ransomware_alert_graph,lateral_movement_uba}.
+Machine learning, graph-based analytics, and representation-learning methods are now widely used in cybersecurity for tasks such as lateral movement detection, anomaly discovery, ransomware identification, and zero-day threat detection \cite{zdt_flow, zdt_metric, ransomware_alert_graph, lateral_movement_uba}.
 In controlled settings, these approaches can achieve strong performance; however, operational deployment remains difficult.
 Models that work well in one enterprise environment frequently degrade when moved to another, even when the underlying threat behaviors are similar.
-This degradation often persists across changes in topology, telemetry vendors, and logging configurations, suggesting that the limiting factor is not model architecture alone.
+This degradation often persists across changes in topology, telemetry vendors, collection pipelines, and logging configurations, suggesting that the limiting factor is not model architecture alone.